5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 COME ALONE

-He almost throws it away.
+They almost throw it away.

 A small room.
 Low light.
 One chair.
 In the center: an animal.